KATT07/2chrelay-esp8266-mqtt/README.md

 Goto Library Manager on Arduino IDE
 Add PubSubClient Library by Nick O'Leary

+# Software
+Replace XXX in the .ino to the correct details of ur mqtt broker and wifi credentials.
+Also Make sure to use 2.4GHz Wifi as esp8266 cannot connect to 5Ghz wifi

 # Connections
 esp8266 -> Relay
 D1 pin -> Relay 1 (In1)